bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.3.0 - 2018/01/28 =
+* Tweak - Bookings page has been redesigned
+* Feature - Filter your booking list by calendars, activities, status, date, and customers (and also by events like before)
+* Feature - The booking list is now paginated and columns can be hidden (in screen options) and sorted
+* Feature - Bookings have a new "Payment status" property, with 3 possible values: No payment required, owed, paid.
+* Feature - Display your customers' bookings calendar with the shortcode [bookingactivities_calendar bookings_only="true" user_id="current" past_events="true"]
+* Feature - Customize frontend dialogs titles and buttons labels (and content for some of them)
+* Tweak - In-cart bookings are no longer active when the cart expiration is deactivated.
+The availability check is made on checkout.
+* Tweak - Date format can be set more specifically, and the separator between dates can be changed
+* Tweak - ON/OFF button: clearly display "ON" and "OFF" for a better understanding
+* Tweak - Email refund option is no longer offered to administrators
+* Fix - Activities with a title containing special characters triggered a fatal error when an event was dropped
+* Fix - Picking a group of events not already loaded triggered a fatal error (events of the group still need to be rendered)
+* Fix - Error notice about wpdb::prepare since WP 4.9+ (can cause fatal error if WP_DEBUG was set to true)
+* Fix - Show / Hide activities in calendar editor triggers fatal error
+* Fix - Shop Managers (WooCommerce role) were not able to edit activities
+* Fix - WooCommerce [product_page] shortcode is now working with variable product marked as activity
+* Fix - Bookings in a WooCommerce order containing a non-activity products were still "Pending" after payment is received
+* **Breaking change** - Date format needs to be set again in Booking Activities settings, in "Messages" tab

 = 1.2.3 - 2018/01/09 =
 * Fix - AJAX error when creating an activity with PHP 7.1+